rbshaffer/rbshaffer.github.io/_pages/01_research.md

 <h2>Working Papers</h2>
-<a href="/_includes/mohanty_shaffer_bigkrls_paper.pdf" target="_blank">Mohanty, Pete and Robert Shaffer.
-"Messy Data, Robust Inference?
-Navigating Obstacles to Inference with bigKRLS."</a> Invited to revise and resubmit at <em>Political Analysis.</em>

 <a href="/_includes/evaluation-measures-textual.pdf" target="_blank">Elkins, Zachary and Robert Shaffer.
 "An Evaluation of Measures of Textual Similarity."</a>.
 Supplemental appendix available <a href="_includes/similarity-appendix.pdf" target="_blank">here.</a> Under review.